KeiranBrown1301/KeiranBrown1301/README.md

 ### Who am I?
 - 💻 Working with Ruby on rails on the back-end, and then for Front End I have been using CSS3, HTML5 and JS (ES6)
-- 🎧 I’m super passionate about music, I love a good bowl of ramen and I am an avid gamer.
-- 📚 Studied at LeWagon I’m currently learning a lot of new things!
+- 📚 Studied at Le Wagon Tokyo (Batch 718 - Winter 2022)
-- 👨‍🏫 Currently working as an English Language Instructor for
+- 👨‍🏫 Currently working as an English Language Instructor for Gaba.
-- 📫 How to reach me @keiranbrown1301 on Linkedin!
+- 🥅 Goal: To eventually build a career in Tech and learn new languages and frameworks!
+- 🎮 Keen gamer!
+- 🍜 Ramen lover.

 ### Let's Connect!